oletizi/avi-docs/src/site/docs/16.3/password-recovery/index.md

 See the <a href="/docs/16.2.2/email-smtp">Email / SMTP</a> article for help configuring email from Avi Vantage.

 **Admin-Initiated:**  Any administrator or user who has *write* privileges to User objects can change the password for a local user.
-From the admin account, navigate to Administration &gt; Account &gt; User and edit the account to be reset.
+From the admin account, navigate to Administration > Account > User and edit the account to be reset.
 Either input a new password or select the Generate button to create a random password for the user.
 Note that while the password has been reset upon saving, the administrator must still copy and manually send this new password to the user.

 ### Remote User Password Recovery